jlink/shrinking-challenge/challenges/difference.md

 Test 1 ("difference must not be zero") only succeeds if
 - the first parameter is less than 10
-- _or_ the difference is zero.
+- _or_ the difference is not zero.
 The smallest falsified sample is `[10, 10]`

 Test 2 ("difference must not be small") only succeeds if
 - the first parameter is less than 10
-- _or_ the difference is between 1 and 4.
+- _or_ the difference is not between 1 and 4.
 The smallest falsified sample is `[10, 6]`.

 Test 3 ("difference must not be one") only succeeds if
 - the first parameter is less than 10
-- _or_ the difference is exactly 1.
+- _or_ the difference is not exactly 1.
 The smallest falsified sample is `[10, 9]`.

 Shrinking is a challenge in these examples because it requires keeping up a dependency between